Distribution Graph

 - Standard Deviation: The amount of variation in days or cost

-- Mode: The bar value with the highest number of iterations.
-Note that this value might change when the bar width is changed.
+- Mode: The value of the bar with the highest number of iterations.
+Note that this value might change when changing the bar width.

 - Kurtosis: shows how the data distribution matches the normal (Gaussian) distribution.
-Kurtosis is 0 when the data distribution matches the normal distribution.
-Kurtosis is negative when the data distribution is flatter than usual, while it is positive when the data distribution is more peaked than normal
+Kurtosis is 0 when data distribution matches the normal distribution, Kurtosis is negative when data distribution is flatter than normal, while it is positive when the data distribution is more peaked than normal

 Analysis